 - Intrusion prevention: Use Fail2Ban to block repeated attack attempts.
 See our Fail2Ban installation guide.

-- SSL/TLS: Enable HTTPS with a valid certificate from Let’s Encrypt
+- SSL/TLS: Enable HTTPS with a valid certificate from Let’s Encrypt.
+See our Certbot guide for Ubuntu.

 - Regular updates: Keep your system and CRS rules updated to protect against new vulnerabilities